-I would personally prefer Sultanahmet over Taksim because that’s a very safe and quite area.
-Most of the attractions are located near by Sultanahmet including Grand Bazar, Blue Mosque, Haghia Sofia and many other.
+I would personally prefer Sultanahmet over Taksim because that’s a very safe and quiet area.
+Most of the attractions are located nearby Sultanahmet including Grand Bazar, Blue Mosque, Haghia Sofia, and many others.
 So my vote goes straight to Sultanahmet.
-I have stayed at Both Taksim and Sulthanahmet.
+I have stayed at Both Taksim and Sultanahmet.
 You can easily go by train from Sultanahmet to Taksim or any other part of Istanbul.

 What About Budget Hotels in Istanbul?

 Istanbul is one of the most visited cities in the entire world.
 Therefore, tourism is the focus of Istanbul city.
 There are thousands of hotels and hostels available.
-You can find a budget hostel for as little as $10 USD per night with a nice breakfast and you can also find a 3 or 4 star hotel for $50 USD.
+You can find a budget hostel for as little as $10 USD per night with a nice breakfast and you can also find a 3 or 4-star hotel for $50 USD.
 I have stayed in all kinds of hotels in Istanbul.
-I would recommend to go to Agoda.com and check hostels in Sulthanahmet area if you are on a budget.
-I stayed in in a hostel at Sulthanahmet and it was great experience.
+I would recommend going to Agoda.com and checking hostels in the Sultanahmet area if you are on a budget.
+I stayed in a hostel at Sultanahmet and it was a great experience.

 Food Scene in Istanbul

-Cost of food is just normal.
+The cost of food is just normal.
 It is less if we compare it to Central Europe and North America.
 I have done lunch and dinner at a good restaurant for $8 each.
-There are Shawarma shops everywhere which costs very less.
+There are Shawarma shops everywhere which cost very less.

 Top Tourist Attractions in Istanbul

 Istanbul is the center of both Islamic & European Architecture and culture.
 The famous Roman Empire & Ottoman Empire had their bases here for a long time.
-Istanbul has a mixture of European, Asian and Middle astern lifestyle.
-There are a huge list of places to be explored in Istanbul but it depends on number of days.
+Istanbul has a mixture of European, Asian, and Middle eastern lifestyles.
+There is a huge list of places to be explored in Istanbul but it depends on a number of days.

-If you are staying at Sulthanahmet then you are at the center of the scene.
+If you are staying at Sultanahmet then you are at the center of the scene.
 Most of the top attractions are located within this area.
 The main attraction is the Blue Mosque.
-You can come to Blue Mosque and Haghia Sofia everyday if you want because that’s in the same area.
+You can come to Blue Mosque and Haghia Sofia every day if you want because that’s in the same area.

 2) Taksim Square / Istiklal Street

 Taksim is also the center of the scene in Istanbul.
 This is a huge area on the upper side of European Istanbul.
-Istiklal street is just next to Taksim square and that’s a must to visit area in Istanbul especially at night.
-Most of the nightlife exist within Istiklal street which has hundreds of restaurants, cafes, clubs and shisha bars.
+Istiklal street is just next to Taksim square and that’s a must to visit the area in Istanbul, especially at night.
+Most of the nightlife exists within Istiklal street which has hundreds of restaurants, cafes, clubs, and shisha bars.

-For rest of the places, watch my video below in which I have listed most of the places in Istanbul and you will also find very helpful information about Istanbul city.
-I hope my travel guide to Istanbul will help you planning your trip to this beautiful city of Turkey.
-If you have any question for me then simply drop that in the comment section of this post.
-I will reply you as soon as possible.
+For the rest of the places, watch my video below in which I have listed most of the places in Istanbul and you will also find very helpful information about Istanbul city.
+I hope my travel guide to Istanbul will help you plan your trip to this beautiful city of Turkey.
+If you have any questions for me then simply drop that in the comment section of this post.
+I will reply to you as soon as possible.